 I thought that I could do meringue cookies with cream and fruit, or I could try a meringue stack cake.
 The second option was definitely more adventurous, so that’s what I chose.

-The base of this recipe are two layers of meringue.
+The base of this recipe is two layers of meringue.
 The key to meringue is to bake it at a very low temperature for an extended period of time.
-These meringue layers will be crisp on the outside but have a marshmallow like center.
+These meringue layers will be crisp on the outside but have a marshmallow-like center.

 The meringue discs are layered with an addictive mascarpone whipped cream and macerated strawberries!
 Together this makes an amazing dessert that looks gorgeous and tastes even better.